 I am insured, not at fault but don’t want to make a claim

-If you decide not to claim you may not be able to change your mind later.
+Warning: If you decide not to claim you may not be able to change your mind later.
 If you are insured, your insurer has the right to handle negotiations and act on your behalf.
-If you repair your own car and pursue the other party, who then disputes liability, your insurer may decline your claim if they were not given an opportunity to assess your car and repair it in accordance with your policy (for example, choice of repairer).
+If you repair your own car and pursue the other party, who then disputes liability (ie says you are fault), your insurer may decline your claim.
+This is because they were not given an opportunity to assess your car and repair it in accordance with your policy (for example, you may not have a right to your choice of repairer).

 The damage in a motor vehicle repair claim is usually made up as follows: